eccentricOrange/personal-blogs/docs/tools.md

 Learn more from [VS Code Docs](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git).

-### Conclusion
+### Best practices

-If you want to learn how to use Git, I recommend you check out the resources below.

-Additionally, there are a few practices that are generally considered good when using Git, and will help you avoid trouble, especially as a beginner (they at least help me).
+There are a few practices that are generally considered good when using Git, and will help you avoid trouble, especially as a beginner (they at least help me).
 These are **not hard rules**, and experienced developers will often rightly break them, but they are a good starting point:

 *   **Make small, frequent commits**

-    This makes it easier to understand the history of the project, and to revert changes if something goes wrong.
+    This makes it easier to understand what's going on, and to revert *specific* changes if something goes wrong.

 *   **Use branches**